 Search and Rescue (SAR) by Drone II: 0.25 credits - In part 2, the SAR missions become trickier.
-How do we complete missions with drone flight safety regulations, FAA flight standards, flight principles, & drone design in mind?
+How do we complete missions with drone flight safety regulations, FAA flight standards, flight principles, and drone design in mind?
 This course emphasizes drone flight safety and the law.
 FAA Part 107 Remote Pilot Exam safety and legal questions are discussed.
-Instructor will travel to a variety of locations around the state so that students can have an opportunity to fly a DJI drone.Associated Pathways: Drone Innovators.
-Prerequisite - successful completion of SAR by Drone I.
+Instructor will travel to a variety of locations around the state so that students can have an opportunity to fly a DJI drone.
+Associated Pathways: Drone Innovators Prerequisite: successful completion of SAR by Drone I.

-Technology Basics - This course introduces students to skills that they will need in today's digital learning environment.
-They will learn keyboarding, basics of internet safety, copyright respect, acceptable use policy, basic word processing and presentation skills, and an introduction to webpage design.
+Technology Basics: 0.5 credits - This course introduces students to skills that they will need in today's digital learning environment.
+They will learn keyboarding, basics of Internet safety, copyright respect, acceptable use policy, basic word processing and presentation skills, and an introduction to web page design.
+Associated Pathways: Computer Science and Programming